cxllm/articles/markdown/oh-my-zsh.md

 If you open the `~/.zshrc` file, you file a lot of configuration options that allow you to change things like themes, plugins and more.
 When I'm configuring Oh My ZSH, the main things I change are plugins and themes.

 For themes, you can choose any from a number of official themes and unofficial too, you just have to clone these into the .oh-my-zsh folder in your home folder for that to work.
 To change the theme, navigate to the `ZSH_THEME` option, and change it to whatever theme you want.
-You can find a list of official themes [here](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes)
+You can find a list of official themes [here](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes).
+My favourite theme to use is the agnoster theme.

 For plugins, you can enable any number of the official plugins supported by Oh My ZSH.
 Navigate to the `plugins=(git)` section, and add any plugins from [here](https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins) that you would like enabled.
 I like to include the archlinux and npm plugins, as they provided detailed autocompletion on tab.